-The auto tech teacher also likes to collect Matchbox and Hot Wheels toy cars, many of which he has pinned up along one of the walls of his classroom near his desk.
-Along the top ledge above the windows leading to the auto shop area, he has put up some larger, die-cast metal cars.
+Along the top ledge above the windows leading to the auto shop area, he has also put up some larger, die-cast metal cars belong to him.

-To this day, Munoz credits his experience in high school for teaching him the importance of career options for students.
+To this day, Munoz, who owns his own car repair shop called The Automotive Laboratory, credits his experience in high school for teaching him the importance of career options for students.

 “I went to a high school that offered many vocational options as electives,” said the teacher, who holds five industry certifications ranging from master tech to parts specialist to Toyota Hybrid and electric vehicle specialist.
 “It was the first door that was opened that led me down the path of a successful career.